Can You Charge More For Your Therapy Services?

 Can you first identify what “pieces” are missing or getting in your way?“

-👉 #1- Determine if you REALLY don’t have the clinical and/or business skills to charge more…
+#1- Determine if you REALLY need to improve your clinical and/or business skills to charge more… or do you already have what it takes?

-I often see one of the biggest contributors that keep therapists from charging more, is their mind-set!
+I often see one of the biggest contributors that keep therapists from charging more, is their mind!

 When therapists zero in on the PRECISE ‘pieces’ that are missing, they can charge more and propel themselves AND their practices to higher revenue very quickly.